-Cinecon always screens some of the best and rarest feature films available from studios and archives from around the country.
-This year in addition to these great films we have decided to put together a wonderful and varied assortment of special programs.
-Some will be in the main theater at the Egyptian (at 6712 Hollywood Boulevard), two will be screened in the Spielberg theater, which is accessed through the lobby of the main theater, and two will will be at the Loews Hollywood Hotel.
+Cinecon always screens some of the best and rarest feature films available from studios and archives around the country.
+This year, in addition to these great films, we will be putting together another wonderful and varied assortment of special programs.
+Some will be in the main theater at the Egyptian (at 6712 Hollywood Boulevard) with a few screening in the Spielberg theater, which is accessed through the lobby of the main theater, and some will be at the Loews Hollywood Hotel.
 Shows at the hotel and in the Spielberg will be running concurrently with films in the main theater.

 It's been said that because nitrate-based films have a higher silver content than modern film stocks the image has richer blacks and a sparkling sheen, with many shadows and highlights all along the grey-scale.
 Colors, particularly IB-Technicolor, seem richer and sharper, too.
-Now we'll get to see for ourselves if that's true.
+This is the chance for you to be the judge.

 Only a handful of theaters across the country can screen the rare and volatile nitrate film and, since the recent remodel of their projection booth, the Egyptian theater is one of them.
-This screening is an extraordinary chance for our attendees to step into the past and view these films as they looked when they were shown for the first time.
-To read more about Untamed visit our film page
+This screening will give us another chance to step into the past and view these films as they looked when they were shown for the first time.

 Nitrate screenings at the Egyptian are made possible through support of the Hollywood Foreign Press Association, Turner Classic Movies, and The Film Foundation in partnership with the American Cinematheque and the Academy Film Archive.